-The Boston Red Sox today announced the following roster moves:
+Prior to tonight's game against the New York Yankees, the Boston Red Sox made the following roster moves:

 President of Baseball Operations Dave Dombrowski made the announcement.